aleph2c/miros/docs/_sources/thread_safe_attributes.rst.txt

 Which looks almost exactly the same as the last run.
 Race conditions are very hard to find.

-Let's move back to our original-original example, suppose we absolutely needed to run calculations on the ``thread_safe_attr_1`` in more than one thread (which I can't see the need for).
+Let's move back to our original example, suppose we absolutely needed to run calculations on the ``thread_safe_attr_1`` in more than one thread (which I can't see the need for).
 I'll change the name of ``thread_safe_attr_1`` to ``a``.
 The ``ThreadSafeAttributes`` class can not implicitly protect you in such